mikespook/iteabox/README.md

  * iTeaConfigClass - Using EEPROM to store the configration information
  * iTeaHandlerClass - A just-runable state handler to let the device switch between the states
  * iTeaSetupClass - Soft AP mode setup panel
- * iTeaWiFi - WiFi client

- `setup-html` has the files for generating iTeaSetupClass WebUI.
+	- `setup-html` has the files for generating iTeaSetupClass WebUI.
+ * iTeaWiFiClass - WiFi client
+ * iTeaMQTTClass - MQTT client

 # Devices